Managing multiple multilevel account hierarchies efficiently in Apex

 6 minute read

 Managing account hierarchies, or other object hierarchies, in Apex is not a simple task.
 First of all you need to read all child accounts from the database starting from the top account down to lowest level of child accounts which requires multiple SOQL-queries.
 That’s usually fine.
 But what if you need to read the full account hierarchy for 5, 10 or even 50 top accounts in bulk?
 It would be nice to achieve this without an outer loop for the top accounts that would yield in 5 times the number of SOQL-queries, right?

 The accounts are stored in the database in a hierarchy using parent ids as shown in the example below.
-Top accounts are A1 and B1.
-Children of first level are A2, A3 and B2, B3 for top accounts A1 and B1 respectively.
-Accounts A4, A5, A6, A7 and B4, B5 are all children on second level
+The top accounts are A1 and B1.
+Children of the first level are A2, A3 and B2, B3 for top accounts A1 and B1 respectively.
+Accounts A4, A5, A6, A7, and B4, B5 are all children on the second level.

 The map is defined as follows:

 Retrieval of accounts

 To read the account hierarchy you would need to first have read all top accounts.
 Their immediate children can then be read by querying accounts for having its parentid equal its top account id using parentid = top_account.id.
 To read the full hierarchy we need to repeat this process until we reach the lowest level of child accounts.
 This could be accomplished by using a while loop surrounding the SOQL query.

 But how do we read the full hierarchy of 5, 10, or 50 top accounts at the same time?
 The answer to that is by querying accounts for having their parentid in the set of their top account ids using parentid IN :top_account_ids.